ot2i7ba/UFEDMapper/README.md

 # UFEDMapper
 UFEDMapper is a Python script crafted to process and visualize KML files exported from Cellebrite UFED [^1] using Plotly [^2].
 This tool generates various types of interactive map visualizations from the extracted data points.
 Based on [UFEDkml2map](https://github.com/ot2i7ba/UFEDkml2map/), this script has been tailored to meet my professional needs, helping me streamline my workflow.
 By sharing this, I hope it can also be beneficial to others in similar fields.

 > [!NOTE]
 > This script is specifically used to work with KML files exported from Cellebrite UFED.
 I have not tested it with other KML files, and therefore cannot guarantee its compatibility or performance with KML files from other sources.

+> [!CAUTION]
+Please note that this script is currently under development, and I cannot provide a 100% guarantee that it operates in a forensically sound manner.
+It is tailored to meet specific needs at this stage.
+Use it with caution, especially in environments where forensic integrity is critical.

 ## Table of Contents
 - [Features](#features)